SeniorCare: Frequently Asked Questions (FAQs)

 - Payments from Indian Health Services

-- Payments made to individuals because of their status as victims of Nazi persecution
+- Payments made to people because of their status as victims of Nazi persecution

-- Payments received as reimbursement for health care services that are paid out of pocket—this is true whether the payment comes from an insurance company or from a program such as Family Care or IRIS (Include, Respect, I Self-Direct)
+- Payments received as reimbursement for health care services that are paid out of pocket (whether the payment comes from an insurance company or from a program like Family Care or IRIS (Include, Respect, I Self-Direct))

-- Payments received as reimbursement for medical, long-term care, or dependent care expenses from an insurance company
+- Payments received as reimbursement for medical, long-term, or dependent care expenses from an insurance company

-- Payments received from a class action settlement of Susan Walker vs. Bayer Corporation–these payments are to hemophiliacs who contracted the human immunodeficiency virus (HIV) from contaminated blood products
+- Payments received from a class action settlement of Susan Walker v.
+Bayer Corp. (these are to people with hemophilia who contracted the human immunodeficiency virus (HIV) from contaminated blood products)

-- Penalty payments made when the state does not correctly process child support refunds
+- Penalty payments made when the state doesn’t correctly process child support refunds

-- The portion of veterans disability payments that is used for unusual medical expenses, Aid and Attendance benefit or Housebound allowance
+- The portion of veterans’ benefit payments that is used for unusual medical expenses, aid and attendance benefit, or housebound allowance

-- Reimbursement from the Veterans Administration for medical costs
+- Reimbursement from the U.S. Department of Veterans Affairs for medical costs

 - Reverse mortgage payments

-- Radiation Exposure Compensation Program payments made to compensate for injury or death due to radiation from nuclear testing and uranium mining
+- Radiation Exposure Compensation Program payments made to compensate for injury or death caused by radiation from nuclear testing and uranium mining

 - Reimbursements from an insurance company for prescriptions purchased